OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-14.md

 At the end of every three years, gather all the tithes of that year’s produce and store it in your towns,

 ## Deuteronomy 14:29
-so that the Levites (who have no allotment or inheritance of their own), and the foreigners, the fatherless, and the widows who live in your towns may come and eat and be satisfied, and so that the Lord your God may bless you in all the work of your hands.
+so that the Levites, who have no share or inheritance of their own, along with the foreigners, the fatherless, and the widows who reside in your towns, may come and eat and be satisfied.
+In this way, the Lord your God will bless you in all the work of your hands.